x-square/data_analytics/24-05-maths-statistics-data-science.md

 **Resampling** involves creating new datasets from the original data by methods like bootstrapping or cross-validation.
 It helps in evaluating model performance and improving accuracy by repeatedly drawing new samples and seeing how your answers change.

-- **Bootstrapping** is a resampling technique that involves drawing samples with replacement from the original dataset to estimate the sampling distribution of a statistic.
-It is commonly used in bagging algorithms like random forests to create diverse training sets and improve model stability.
-- **Cross-validation** is a resampling technique that involves splitting the data into multiple subsets or folds to evaluate and tune the performance of a model.
-It is widely used across various machine learning models, including those in boosting algorithms like gradient boosting, to assess generalisation and prevent overfitting.
-- **Jackknife** is a resampling technique that involves systematically leaving out one observation at a time to estimate the sampling distribution of a statistic.
-It's useful when you want to assess the stability and bias of your results.
+- **Permutation test** is a resampling technique that involves shuffling the labels of the data to create new samples and assess the significance of a statistic.
+It's useful when you want to test the null hypothesis that there is no difference between groups.
-- **Monte Carlo simulation** is a resampling technique that involves generating random samples from a probability distribution to estimate the distribution of a statistic.
-It's useful when you want to simulate complex systems or processes and understand their behaviour under different conditions.
+- **Bootstrapping** is a resampling technique that involves creating new samples by drawing with replacement from the original data.
+It's useful when you want to estimate the uncertainty of a statistic or evaluate the stability of a model.
-- **Permutation test** is a resampling technique that involves shuffling the labels of your data to create new samples and estimate the distribution of a statistic.
-It's useful when you want to test the null hypothesis that there is no difference between groups or conditions.
+- **Cross-validation** is a resampling technique that involves splitting the data into multiple subsets, training the model on one subset, and testing it on another.
+It's useful when you want to evaluate the model's performance and generalisation to new data.

 ### Confusion matrix